bigtoga/Examples/DSci - Machine Learning/Metrics and Evaluating Models/Classification Metrics/Accuracy, precision, recall, and F1 score.md

 A model that only predicted “no recurrence of breast cancer” would achieve an accuracy of (201/286)*100 or 70.28%.
 This mod would send home 85 women who would  incorrectly think that their breast cancer was not going to reoccur (high False Negatives).

-Our confusion matrix for “All no recurrence”:
+Our confusion matrix for “All no recurrence” has an Accuracy score of 70.28%

 ![?](https://i.imgur.com/sZnKjpX_d.jpg?maxwidth=640&shape=thumb&fidelity=medium)